AeroliteSR/DarkSoulsTextureStudio/README.md

 automatically be added to the layout (.sblytbnd) file as well.
 For the older games, it will simply attempt to add a new tile, respecting the existing grid dimensions.
 Currently doesn't work on unmapped, non-uniform atlases.

-Note: The high resolution versions of Elden Ring and Nightreigns's icons are stored in 00_solo(_h/l).tpfbdt which you can unpack with WitchyBND.
-Be aware that opening this directory in DSTS will use a LOT of resources. (~3.4GB of RAM for ER and ~1.3GB for NR)

 # Credits:
 A myriad thanks to Kmstr and Managarm for their suggestions, feedback and testing throughout development! :))